Kubernetes Resource Limits vs Requests are important settings when working with Kubernetes.

 By making these adjustments, you ensure that your application still gets the resources it needs while freeing up excess capacity for other workloads.
 This not only optimizes the resource utilization of your cluster but also helps in reducing costs, especially in a cloud environment where resources are billed on usage.

-How Kubernetes Resource Requests and K8s Resource Limits Impact Cluster Optimization
+How Kubernetes Resource Requests vs K8s Resource Limits Impact Cluster Optimization

 K8s Resource Requests and Limits are key to optimizing your Kubernetes cluster.
 When used correctly, they can significantly improve the efficiency and performance of your workloads.
 Here’s how: